-Under the Employment Standards Act, 2000, you have the right to take sick leave if you are experiencing stress that is unmanageable.
-Employee’s are entitled to three unpaid sick days each year, due to personal illness, injury or medical emergency.
-The three unpaid sick days are minimum employment standards in Ontario, though you may be entitled to more days based on your employment contract.
-An employment contract may stipulate how many sick days you are entitled per year, as well as if they are paid or unpaid.
+Under the Employment Standards Act, 2000, you have the right to take stress leave in Ontario if you are experiencing stress that is unmanageable.
+Employees are entitled to three unpaid sick days each year, due to personal illness, injury, or medical emergency.
+The three unpaid stress leaves are minimum employment standards in Ontario, though you may be entitled to more days based on your employment contract.
+An employment contract may stipulate how many sick days you are entitled to per year, as well as if they are paid or unpaid.
 Before taking sick leave it is imperative that you talk to your employer, as you may be entitled to more than three days.
-When taking sick leave, an employer may ask for a doctors note stating that you are unable to work.
-It is important to note that your stress does not need to be work related to take sick leave, though if your stress is work related, you may be eligible for WSIB benefits.
-To receive WSIB benefits there must be a substantial workplace stressor, such as workplace harassment or abusive behaviour.
+When taking stress leave, an employer may ask for a doctor’s note stating that you are unable to work.
+It is important to note that your stress does not need to be work-related to take stress leave in Ontario, though if your stress is work-related, you may be eligible for WSIB benefits.
+To receive WSIB benefits there must be a substantial workplace stressor, such as workplace harassment or abusive behavior.
 If you are experiencing severe stress, your symptoms may be classified as a disability, which may make you eligible for short term disability or long term disability benefits.

 Workers who are suffering increased anxiety and depression or even an increase in OCD symptoms as a result of the coronavirus pandemic may be eligible to claim short and long term disability benefits even if they themselves have not contracted coronavirus disease.